The Average Funeral Cost in the UK

 Optional costs associated with funerals usually include the price of special requests and any additional features that are added to a basic funeral.

-But remember that some of these costs could even be included within the price of some funeral directors, so be sure to check the content of their available packages first.
+But remember that some of these costs could even be included in the price of some funeral directors, so be sure to check the content of their available packages first.

 Read more: The rising cost of funerals in the UK